OSBI/juju-strata-demos/README.md

 	./bin/50-reset.sh

-Will reset the environment but keep it alive
+Will reset the environment but keep it alive.

 ## Clean